Skip to Main

 Social/Cultural Events and Community Engagement

 Our students’ education is not limited to classrooms, labs, and clinics.
-We support campus engagement through events that celebrate diversity and inclusion and student organizations that encourage fellowship and community service.
-In fact, the Office of Student Diversity and Inclusion houses a large space for student organization meetings, social and cultural events, or even just to relax.
+We support campus engagement through events that celebrate our different backgrounds and student organizations that encourage fellowship and community service.
+In fact, the Office of Student Empowerment and Engagement houses a large space for student organization meetings, social and cultural events, or even just to relax.

-UT Southwestern students are invited to participate in the events sponsored by the Office of Student Diversity and Inclusion.
+UT Southwestern students are invited to participate in the events sponsored by the Office of Student Empowerment and Engagement.
 Below are a few examples of our events.

 A Black man speaks at a microphone as a white man watches from beside him